raven-os/doc-generator/README.md

 ## Howto

-To generate a pdf from a markdown file, simply type:
+To generate a pdf document from a markdown file:

 ```bash
 ./doc-generator.py -f input.md output.pdf
 ```

-Or to generate it from an url:
+To generate a pdf document from an an url:

 ```bash
 ./doc-generator.py -u http://input.md output.pdf
 ```

-The document must start with some metadatas following the given model:
+The document must start with some metadata that must follow this pattern:

 ```yaml
 ---